ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-Yes, It is a special case of k-fold CV in which $k $ is set to equal$n$
+Yes, It is a special case of k-fold CV in which $k$ is set to equal $n$

 </details>